vuw-research-computing/raapoi-docs/docs/training/simple-openmpi-singularity-hybrid.md

 ## Simple OpenMPI with Singularity using the hybrid approach.

 The hybrid approach is one way of getting OpenMPI working with containers.
-It requires the OpenMPI version inside the container to match the OpenMPI outside the container (loaded via module loading)
+It requires the OpenMPI version inside the container to match the OpenMPI outside the container (loaded via module loading).

-First check what openMPI version we have on Rāpoi
+First check what openMPI version we have on Rāpoi.

 On **Rāpoi** switch to our new modules
 ```bash